frequently asked questions

 No, the class is designed so that no one ever has to ask a partner to dance.

 Yes, a dress or skirt and blouse is the proper attire for the girls.
-If this is really a huge problem, wear an oversized top and leggings.
-We will allow that only in cases where a young lady refuses to attend because of the dress code.
+If this is an issue, you may want to wait and register next year.

 No, girls may wear the same dress each week if they like.

 No, but we do suggest that the 5th grade girls save their favorite dress for the last night.
-That is Parent Night and everyone takes lots of pictures.
+That is the Parent Program and everyone takes lots of pictures.

 Yes, that is perfectly fine.
-But we do sell the gloves on the first night if you don’t already have short white gloves.
+But you will receive gloves on the first night.

 No. Boots are optional on Western Night.